Divyansh-debug/AutoFeatureGenie/README.md

 ## 📝 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.

 ---

 ## 📬 Contact

 For questions, suggestions, or feedback, please contact the maintainers at [agarwaldivyansh4002@gmail.com](mailto:agarwaldivyansh4002@gmail.com).

----

-## 💖 Thanks Message

-A heartfelt thank you to all contributors and users who have supported this project.
-Special thanks to Google for their Generative AI capabilities, which power the feature suggestion engine.

----

-This README was generated with ❤️ by readme.ai.